-Citrix is a company that helps workforces access desktops and applications remotely and securely through a remote server as if the layout were on your computer.
+Citrix is a company that helps workforces access desktops and applications remotely and securely through a remote server as if the layout were on your computer (We are Philadelphia’s Diamond-Validated Citrix Service Provider).
 Citrix makes use of a WorkSpace software plugin that allows a remote connection to enable a virtual desktop experience while working securely at the host company's location.

 Thin client and virtualization leader

 Server-based computing is what has led Citrix Managed Services Providers and the Citrix company industry leaders.
 Server-based computing is also known as thin client technology.
 But, what is thin client technology?

 Thin client technology is when a computer runs from resources stored on a central server instead of a local hard drive.
 Thin clients work by establishing a remote connection to the server.
 All relevant data and applications are stored using the server's memory and resources rather than the end-users resources.

 While the thin client manages resources remotely on another central server, the fat client services are run locally on the user's desktop, tablet, or phone.
 With this in mind, necessary resources are used on the end-user equipment, taking up memory, critical installed applications, and weaker security.
 The companies' information is only as safe as the end-user decides to make his equipment.

 Citrix Virtual Apps is the method of delivery Citrix uses for their remote server interface and delivery.
 Further, Citrix Virtual Apps and Desktops applies a customized version of Microsoft Remote Desktop Services to create a virtual desktop using a virtual desktop infrastructure.
 In addition, any products deliver secure applications and desktop resources from a central server.
 Still, none are as powerful, safe, and easy to use as Citrix Server.